AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/silverback-playwright/README.md

 This will print

-- executed commands
+- executed shell commands and their output
-- Gatsby and Drupal logs
 - debug messages from the test runner

+Gatsby and Drupal logs can be found in `/tmp/sp-serve-drupal.log` and `/tmp/sp-serve-gatsby.log`.

 ### Traces